cleytonfar/AppsilonCodeChallenge/README.md

 #### UI

 The application was written using the `bs4dash` library, which is relies on Bootstrap 4 shinydashboard using AdminLTE3.
 Also, some elements were added to the application to improve the information displayed and the user experience.
-I make use of the package [`waiter`](https://waiter.john-coene.com/#/) to add a loading screen to the app, as well as I complement the information on the map by creating a popup windows with detail information about each specific observation.
+I make use of the package [`waiter`](https://waiter.john-coene.com/#/) to add a loading screen to the app, as well as I complement the information on the map by creating a popup window with detail information about each specific observation, as well as its photo.

 #### Performance optimization